2IOA0-35/dbl-app/README.md

 To exit and go back to the command line type `Ctrl+C`.

 **If you press `F5` inside of Visual Studio Code, it will automatically open the app.**

+If you get issues while compiling that you do not know, please look under [Resolving Issues](#resolving-issues).

 ### `npm run build`